AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Boolean query.md

     $response = $otsClient->search($request);
     ```

--   FilterQueries\(A AND B\)
+-   Example 3

-    The following code provides an example on how to query rows that meet both condition A and B. Data of rows does not calculate the relevance score based on the number that meets conditions.
+    The following code provides an example on how to use Boolean query to filter the query result and return rows that meet condition A or condition B. filter does not calculate the relevance score based on the number of subfilters that the row meet.

     ```
     $request = array(